linto-ai/documentation-website/docs/stack/postinstall.md

 * __Device applications__: Is the place to create and manage applications related to static devices.
 Static devices are basicly device attached to a specific location (e.g. Room 101) and not attached to a group of users.
 Device application are attached to a single device.

-* __Multi-user applications__: Is the place to create and manage applications that are .. not static devices.
-Multi-user application are attached to multiple terminals.
+* __Multi-user applications__: Is the place to create and manage multi-users applications.
+Multi-user application are attached to multiple terminals and require an authentication to be reached.

 * __Devices__: Is where you manage you static devices.

-* __Users__: Is where you manage your .. users.
+* __Users__: Is where you manage users and their accessibility to multi-users applications.

 * __Domains__: Domains allow to restrict provenance of web based LinTo clients and allocate slots.

-* __Workflow templates__: Allows you to create custom application foundations.
+* __Workflow templates__: Allows you to create custom application workflows, through nodered interface.

 * __Tock interface__: Is the NLU interface where you can fiddle with how the platform detect intentions, extract information from user voice command.